angelinas8744/sep11-freedom-project/entries/entry06.md

 To start off, I made my slides in order of How I worked,.
 Then, I re-ordered them in the most logical for my audiance to follow and learn from.
 Finally, I made my slides decorated and visually pleasing.

 ### Takeaways
+1. Work on eye contact
+2. Try to talk slower and take my time
+3. Be more interactive.

 ## Do Nexts
 - Finding a way to add JS to leaflet.